 The media are an important driving force in election campaigns.
 They often run better advertising campaigns for candidates and parties than the parties themselves.
 But due to the tough times local media outlets are experiencing, their advertising budgets have been cut.
 Studies conducted by political and media scientists have shown that research, election leaflets and critical journalism have become scarce.
 And once the media cuts its political reporting, public participation suffers, especially in elections.

 Swiss Super Sunday?

 But let’s go back to our initial question.
-What happened in canton Bern during the last elections?
+What happened in canton Bern during the elections in March?
 The people of Bern cherish their democratic rights even though they are not showing up at the polls.
-They are an extreme example, but it is not a one-off.
+They offer an extreme example, but it is not a one-off.
 It is happening elsewhere too.

-Taking all these facts into account, a turnout of 31-32% is actually not that bad.
+Taking all of these facts into account, a turnout of 31 or 32% is actually not that bad.